ai4os/ai4-docs/source/reference/llm.rst

 Use it as a code assistant with VScode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's very to use the AI4OS LLM as a code assistant, both locally and in :doc:`the AI4OS Development Environment </howtos/develop/dashboard>`.
+It's very easy to use the AI4OS LLM as a code assistant, both locally and in :doc:`the AI4OS Development Environment </howtos/develop/dashboard>`.
 To configure it:

 1. In VScode, install the `Continue.dev <https://www.continue.dev/>`__ extension.